aws-samples/ec2-lamp-server/README.md

   ```
   sudo certbot --nginx
   ```

+  *Apache and Nginx plugin uses [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge), and requires HTTP port 80 to be accessible from public internet*

 ### Using certbot-dns-route53 plugin
 The [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/en/stable/) option requires your DNS to be hosted by Route 53.
 It supports wildcard certificates and domain names that resolve to private IP addresses.
 Ensure that Route 53 zone access is granted by specifying `r53ZoneID` value.
 From terminal, run the below command based on installed web server type and follow instructions.